The Woodlake Philosophy

 Ryan has been focused on counseling professionals facing family issues and addiction since 2012 and working closely with state monitoring boards such as the Louisiana state board of nursing, Louisiana state board of physical therapy, Louisiana state board of social work, and other professional assistance programs.

-Devin Brown has served as the Program Director at Woodlake Addiction Recovery Center in the Abbeville, LA location since January 2017.
-Devin had his start at Woodlake’s Intensive Outpatient program as an intern in late 2015.
-He also interned in various departments with Woodlake while pursuing his Master’s degree.
-Devin worked as a counselor in Woodlake’s Ethel location from May 2016 – January 2017.
+Devin Brown is the Clinical Director of Woodlake West in Abbeville, LA.
+Devin has served as the Program Director at Woodlake’s Abbeville, LA location since January 2017.
+He began at Woodlake as an intern in Baton Rouge, LA for Woodlake’s intensive outpatient program in late 2015.
+While pursuing his Master’s degree, he also interned at Southeastern Louisiana University in Hammond, LA, the Neuroscience & Pain Institute in Hammond, LA, and Live Oak Church in Watson, LA.
 Devin received his Bachelor of Arts degree from the University of Louisiana at Lafayette in May 2012.
 He went to further his education by completing his Masters of Counselor Education in May 2016 from Southeastern Louisiana University.
-Devin received his Provisional License Professional Counselor license and National Counselor Certification in June 2016.
-Devin received the Outstanding Graduate Student award from Southeastern as well being in being in the Scholarship Committee and a member of Chi Sigma Iota.
-Devin is also recovery dynamics trained and has a passion to help clients find their way to recovery.
-Devin favorite hobby is to attend Sporting Events and cheer on the New Orleans Saints.
+Devin also received his Provisional License Professional Counselor license and National Counselor Certification in June 2016.
+He was the recipient of the Outstanding Graduate Student award from Southeastern as well a member of Scholarship Committee and Chi Sigma Iota.
+After graduating, he worked as a residential male counselor in Woodlake’s Ethel location from May 2016 – January 2017.
+Devin was promoted to the Clinical Director in the Abbeville’s location mid-January 2017.
+He has also served an asset at Woodlake’s Lafayette location downtown and helps host monthly Unity dinners.
+Devin became fully licensed as an LPC in July 2018.
+He is trained in recovery dynamics and has a passion to help all clients find their way to recovery.
+Devin’s favorite hobbies are attending Sporting Events, eating out with family and cheering on the New Orleans Saints.

 Robin Welch, CAC, CCS